 - In African tales often cleverness is the most important trait for a character.
 The stories are often solved with the brain.
-What do you think this says about what the west African cultures value?
+What do you think this says about what West African cultures value?

-- Learn more about spiders.
 Read some books from the library.
 Find some around your house or in your garden.
 Examine them and their webs.

-- Learn more about turtles.
+Learn more about turtles.
 Read books.
 Look up which types of turtles live in Nigeria.
 Which type do you think Turtle was?

 Try family-style homeschooling now with free samples of four Layers of Learning units when you subscribe.
 You'll get to try family-style history, geography, science, and arts with your children.